Frugal Replacements to Disposable Products.

 Disposable items have become a major part of everyday life.
-So much so, that we often don’t stop to think how much we’re spending on them, or how much they’re contributing to landfills.
-Luckily, many of them can be easily replaced by much longer lasting, and inexpensive, versions.
+So much so that we often don’t stop to think how much we’re spending on them or how much they’re contributing to landfills.
+Luckily, many of them can be easily replaced by much longer-lasting and inexpensive versions.
 Some you can make yourself, and others you may need to purchase.
-But either way, you’ll save a lot of money in the long run, and do something good for the environment while you’re at it!
+But either way, you’ll save a lot of money in the long run and do something good for the environment while you’re at it!
 Check out these 16 Disposable Products You Can Replace with Reusable Ones!

 1. Paper Towels

-Have you ever stopped to think how many paper towels you use in a year?
+Have you ever stopped to think about how many paper towels you use in a year?
 Why keep buying and throwing away paper towels when you can easily make your own “unpaper” towels!
-The unpaper towels in this tutorial from A Blossoming Life can be Velcroed together, so you can roll them up like traditional paper towels.
+The unpaper towels in this tutorial from A Blossoming Life can be Velcroed together so that you can roll them up like traditional paper towels.
 Or switch to using rags.
 You can also find bamboo-based washable and reusable “paper” towels on Amazon.

 If you use fabric softener or dryer sheets, a cheaper and healthier alternative would be to use wool dryer balls like these from Pop Sugar.
-Or you could make some aluminum foil dryer balls (we’ve done this and it worked well).
-It only takes a few minutes to make foil dryer balls as shown by Creek Line House.
+Or you could make some aluminum foil dryer balls (we’ve done this, and it worked well).
+It only takes a few minutes to make foil dryer balls if you follow the tutorial by Creek Line House.
 Or if you don’t have the time for any of that, just buy some wool dryer balls on Amazon!

-Tissues are another thing that you don’t think about, but that you use hundreds of each year (a single box holds 100+ tissues).
+Tissues are another thing that you don’t think about but that you use hundreds of each year (a single box holds 100+ tissues).
 So how about using handkerchiefs instead?
-You could even make your own, in any style or color you want.
+You could even make your own in any style or color you want.
 The lace trim handkerchiefs in Craft Passion’s handkerchief tutorial are really cute!
 Not great at sewing?
 Tons of creatives have beautiful handmade handkerchiefs for sale on Etsy!

-Brands like Swiffer make their money off of the fact that you have to continuously replace the dusters on their products.
+Brands like Swiffer make their money from the fact that you have to replace the dusters on their products continuously.
 Instead of doing that, save some money by making or buying reusable dusters.
 You can buy some really pretty reusable dusters on Etsy.
 Or you can make your own duster for your Swiffer handle by following Sew Much Ado’s easy tutorial.

 Buying bottled water can be bad for a number of reasons.
 The bottles can contain BPA, they contribute to landfills, and the water may be of the same quality as your home tap water.
 So instead of paying for another 24 pack of plastic, consider buying bottles that you can refill and wash.
 My daughter loves her BPA-free plastic Thermos water bottle , and we also use aluminum SIGG bottles.